fdac25/news/README.md

 # Class on Nov 13: no remote participation
   - Work in groups on MP3 Part 2
   - Finish MP3 Part 2
+  - Start on Part3

-# Class on Nov 11: no remote participation
+# Class on Nov 11
   - Complete MP3 Part 1
-  - Introduce Part 2
+  - Ensure data is ready for Part 2

 # Class on Nov 6: no remote participation
- - Introduce MP3 Part 1
+ - Introduce MP3 Part 1, 2, 3

 # Nov 4 no class, election day